aguilasa/css-windify/apps/web/README.md

-# Tailwindify Web
+# CSSWindify Web

 A web interface for converting CSS to Tailwind CSS classes.

 ## Overview

-Tailwindify Web is a browser-based tool that provides an interactive interface for converting CSS to Tailwind CSS.
-It uses the Monaco Editor for code editing and leverages the `tailwindify-core` package in a web worker to perform the conversions without blocking the UI.
+CSSWindify Web is a browser-based tool that provides an interactive interface for converting CSS to Tailwind CSS.
+It uses the Monaco Editor for code editing and leverages the `css-windify-core` package in a web worker to perform the conversions without blocking the UI.

 ## Planned Features